mjackson/web-starter/README.md

 ## Deploying

+When you're ready to deploy, initialize your git repository:

+    $ git init
+    $ git add .
+    $ git commit -m "Initial commit"

-When you're ready to deploy, create a new Heroku app and push:
+Then, create a new Heroku app and push:

     $ heroku create my-app-name
     $ git push heroku